How does ibuprofen work?

 Ibuprofen vs paracetamol: types of pain relievers

-Pain relievers available in your grocery store or pharmacy can be divided into two groups:
+Pain relievers available in your supermarket or pharmacy can be divided into two groups:

-- those that mainly act at the site of the pain and
+- Those that mainly act at the site of the pain

-- those that are thought to mainly act centrally (in the brain and spine)
+- Those that are thought to mainly act centrally – in the brain

 History of ibuprofen